rajesh-rtv/yang-replacement/draft-rtv-netmod-yang-subtree-replacement.md

 {::boilerplate bcp14-tagged}

+# Operational Considerations

+Network operators and YANG model consumers can leverage the information provided by the `ietf-ext:replacement-info` extension in several ways:

+- **Automated Migration Tools**: Software tools can be developed to scan configurations using deprecated nodes and automatically suggest or implement replacements.

+- **Documentation Generation**: Model documentation tools can highlight deprecated nodes and their replacements, making it easier for network operators to understand migration paths.

+- **Configuration Validation**: Validation tools can warn about the use of deprecated nodes and suggest alternatives based on the extension data.

+- **Training and Knowledge Transfer**: The explicit documentation of replacements can help in training and knowledge transfer as teams adopt newer model versions.

 # Security Considerations

 This document specifies an extension to the YANG language for documenting replacement paths for deprecated or obsolete nodes.
-As such, it does not introduce any new security risks beyond what exists in the current YANG language specification.
+As such, it does not introduce any new security risks beyond what exists in the current YANG language specification {{RFC7950}}.

-Implementers should be aware that the replacement information could potentially be used for reconnaissance if it reveals information about internal system structure or capabilities not intended for public disclosure.
-Care should be taken to ensure that replacement path information does not inadvertently expose sensitive implementation details.

 # IANA Considerations